CivicActions/ssp-toolkit/docs/controls/SA.md

-### Part b)

-#### CivicActions Responsibility

-The publicly-available FOSS package documentation described in control SA-5(a) also includes user documentation for non-administrators as described in control AC-3.
-This includes documentation on how to create and manage user accounts as well as how to create, update and delete content.

-CivicActions follows the user docuemntation standard practice to provide context-sensitive help as well as access to a HelpDesk in publicly facing applications.

-CivicActions' Customer Support team, described in control SA-3(b), handles questions about how to use the system.
-Questions are submitted by sending an email to support@civicactions.com, which triggers creation of a ticket in CivicActions' customer support ticketing system.

-### Part c)

-#### CivicActions Responsibility

-If the information needed to answer a question is not already included in the website's public-facing documentation, a ticket is created to determine whether the question is sufficiently general in nature to warrant adding the answer to the website's documentation.

-### Part d)

-#### CivicActions Responsibility

-All administrator documentation is housed in a protected Git repository.
-User documentation is publicly available..

-### Part e)

-#### CivicActions Responsibility

-As needed and approved by CivicActions Security, documentation is available to appropriate personnel by granting access to the private Git repository.

-### Part a)

 #### Drupal specific control support

 Public documentation related to Drupal is maintained by the Drupal Association and is located at: <https://drupal.org/documentation>.
 This documentation contains administrator documentation for the information system that describes: